 If a patient first presents at one hospital but is then transferred to another specialist IA intervention centre it should be the specialist IA centre that starts the SSNAP record*.
 Data taken from the point of arrival at the first hospital should be shared with the specialist IA centre, this will most likely comprise of:

-- Time of arrival at the first hospital (to be recorded as time of arrival at the thrombectomy centre)
+- Time of arrival at the first hospital

 - Scan time

 - NIHSS on arrival

 - Times of any other specialist assessments performed